On Limits on the Provable Consequences of Quantum Pseudorandomness: Introduction

+\cite{ITCS:AnaLinYue24} questioned if the error $\epsilon$ of \QPRG{} can be reduced to be negligible.
+If it is possible, virtually classical Minicrypt can be recovered using the same technique.
+Thus, our main question is:

+In particular, if the answer is affirmative, \LPRSGs{} can be constructed from \SPRSGs{} through \neglQPRGs{} by using known constructions \cite{JACM:GolGolMic86,C:JiLiuSon18}.
+Yet, if the answer is no, there is still a possibility of lengthening PRSG outputs without relying on classical cryptographic primitives, thus we ask:

-The landscape of quantum cryptographic pseudorandomness seems quite different from its classical counterparts.
-To begin with, we do not know how to construct stronger quantum pseudorandomness from weaker one; for example, we do not know how to construct PRUs from PRSGs or even PRFSGs, whereas classically PRGs can be used to construct PRFs and vice versa.
+We also consider another difference between classical and quantum in the landscape of pseudorandomness.
+For example, we do not know how to construct PRUs from PRSGs or even pseudorandom function-like state generators (PRFSGs) \cite{C:AnaQiaYue22,TCC:AGQY22}, whereas classically PRGs can be used to construct PRFs and vice versa.
 We are left with an unsatisfactory state of affairs; unlike in classical pseudorandomness, there is no single assumption unifying quantum pseudorandomness.
-In other words, we may ask:
+This makes us ask: